dorvarsul/dorvarsul/README.md

-## I'm a Software engineering student and a programming enthusiast!!
+## I'm a Software engineering student and a robotics, aerospace and physics enthusiast

 - 🌱 I’m currently learning everything 🤣